tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 Zane walked in with a smile "Hey everybody!
 Easy now, there will be time enough for competition later..." gesturing to those who had been arguing.

 'Today each of you will be testing the core feature of the game... generative combat!" a murmur formed around the room evidently wondering what he meant by *generative* combat.
 He picked up on it and explained that today we would be testing the games single player mode.
 He said the game was able to generate new levels every time we played.
-To be honest most of the group was skeptical; we had seen other games with procedural generated quests.
+To be honest most of the group was skeptical; we had seen other games with procedurally generated quests.

 After Zane was done his spiel I clicked on the single player icon.
 The game spared no time in getting to the point.

 OBJECTIVE: ELIMINATE BELLIGERENTS: USE OF FORCE IS AUTHORIZED

 I chuckled at how serious games took themselves nowadays.
-Although we had seen the multiplayer maps yesterday I stared at the screen in wonder looking over the detailed intricacies of the image on the screen.
+Although we had seen the multiplayer maps yesterday I stared at the screen in wonder looking over the detailed intricacies of the image on the display.
 This game was truly photo realistic.
 Of course there were the typical special effects and filters that made the game 'pop' but after I went into the settings and removed most of the enhancements it really did look lifelike.

 Immediately I was impressed, everything seemed so fluid.
 The game had dropped me in the middle of nowhere.
-A flashing blip in the distance, displaying 'TARGETS' in red.
+A flashing blip in the distance,'TARGETS' in bold red.
 It was in first person but everything felt so natural.
 It seemed like whatever I conceived of doing the game would let me do.
-I couldn't believe how seamless the parkour animations where when I climbed a tree outside of the village.
-I scouted the area, there was no one around other than a few NPCs around a fire.
+I couldn't believe how seamless the parkour animations were when I climbed a tree outside of the village.
+I scouted the area, there was no one other than a few NPCs around a fire.
 It didn't seem like they had any pattern at all, I thought it must have been the new AI tools allowing so many animations.

-I wasn't really feeling like a 'try hard' at the moment and really wanted to see what the game was made of.
-I decided I would forgo the objective and just wander around.
+I wasn't really feeling like a 'try hard' at the moment and wanted to see what the game was made of.
+I decided to forgo the objective and just wander around.
 When I began to walk towards the hills in the distance the game began to coach me back to the objective.

 *LEAVING MISSION AREA, LEAVING MISSION AREA...*

 **Lame.**

-Eventually my character turned around automatically refacing the objective markers.
+Eventually my character turned around automatically refacing toward the objective markers.
 I reluctantly walked towards the men around the fire.
 I didn't recognize where the game was supposed to be taking place.
 They wore generic looking middle eastern garb and spoke a language I had never heard.
 Suddenly the men stood up in shock and pointed to my character.
 What they were saying was unintelligible to me, but suddenly the game translated it to English.
 I remembered seeing a similar mechanic in some older game.

 "*Tie him up!
 Tie the bastard up!"*